How many of us would dare to make the leap from being employed to being a freelancer or self-employed?

 If you intend to join the ranks, you should meet Garick Bay.

-Garick, 34, was an Aeronautical Engineer with Singapore Airlines before he made the switch to freelancing in 2011.
-He now has his own photography company and also conducts rockclimbing training for tertiary students.
+Garick, 37, was an Aeronautical Engineer with Singapore Airlines before he made the switch to freelancing in 2011.
+He now runs his own photography agency and trains tertiary student in rock climbing.

-Garick: While I was an engineer, I had two passion.
-Sports and Photography.
-So I was coaching actively back then.
-And I was doing a bit of photography then.
-So I was getting a bit bored and tired of the corporate world.
-I decided to try and see if I could make it on my own.
+Garick: When I was an engineer, I had two loves: sports and photography.
+I was both coaching and shooting actively then.
+Eventually I was getting a bit bored and tired of the corporate world so I decided to try and see if I could make it on my own.
 If I don’t try, I wouldn’t know right?
-I was in a right phase of my life to try; I was married but I haven’t had kids then.
-So there wasn’t any real burden per se, except perhaps my house payment.
+I was in a right phase of my life to try; I was married but no kids yet.
+Except my house payment, I was free from financial commitments.

 Were you fearful when you made the switch?